 - Know Your Customer

 The first step in discovering your customer needs is figuring out who your customers are in the first place.
 Regardless of whom you are selling to – whether it’s a company or an individual – there is a set of queries you should know an answer to.

 After you’ve gathered all the necessary information about the customer, you need to ask them the right questions to figure out what their needs and expectations are.
 There are lots of ways that can help you collect customer feedback and understand what influences purchasing decisions:

 - Voice of the customer – by conducting a customer interview, you can learn a lot about their needs and buying patterns.
 After defining the right customer, you can shape the entire interview process according to what you want to find out.
 Is it something specific, or will you use more open-ended questions and see where that takes you — it is completely up to you.

 - Focus groups – this qualitative research method is best to use to gain a deep understanding of a specific area.
 Unlike the customer interview, focus groups consist of a targeted group of individuals who are selected based on specific criteria (age, location, gender…).
 Keeping that in mind, every focus group should have a predetermined discussion prepared with a clear goal that one wants to obtain.

-After you defined your customer persona, and collected all the needed data, it is time to put those findings into action!
-To demonstrate, if the survey report pointed out that a customer is having a hard time finding your contact information, or navigating through your website in general, it should be clear for you what has to be changed to make that process easier.
+After you defined your customer persona and collected all the needed data, it is time to put those findings into action!
+To demonstrate, if the survey report pointed out that a customer is having a hard time finding your contact information, or navigating through your website in general, it should be clear to you what has to be changed to make that process easier.